adrianocola/ti4-combat-roller/README.md

 # Change to the project directory and install dependencies
 cd ti4-combat-roller
 npm install

-# Copy the .env.sample file to .env and fill in the missing fields
-cp .env.sample .env.local # IOS_BUNDLE_ID and ANDROID_PACKAGE are required.

 # Run the app in the simulator
 npm run ios # or